Login or Register to make a submission.

 The title page should be formatted according to the structure outlined below, using Times New Roman font with the specified sizes:

-• Institutional address(es): Provided in 9 pt font, referring to the institutions where the work was conducted.
+• Institutional address(es): 9 pt font, referring to the institution(s) where the research was conducted.

-• Corresponding author details: Include the full name, mailing address, and email address of the corresponding author, using 9 pt font.
-This author will serve as the contact person for all editorial correspondence, including revisions and proofing.
+• Corresponding author details: Full name, institutional address, and email address in 9 pt font.
+The corresponding author will handle all editorial correspondence.

 Abstract and Keywords